zdravkov/kendo-docs/api/web/treeview.md

 #### Returns

-`Node` The selected node of a TreeView.
+`Element` The selected node of a TreeView.

 ### setDataSource